mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/5-aws-bedrock/README.md

 ![AVS Index](../media/avs-index.png)

-Finally run [generate_embeddings.py](./aws/bedrock/generate_embeddings.py) to generate embeddings.
+Finally run [generate_embeddings.py](./1-generate-embeddings/generate_embeddings.py) to generate embeddings.

-## 4. Set up AWS Lambda function to provide endpoint for Field Techinician's Mobile Application
+## 4. Set up AWS Lambda function to provide an endpoint for Field Techinician's Mobile Application

 Log in to AWS Console, got to Lambda functions and click on create function.